named-data/NDN-packet-spec/signature.rst

     SignatureTime = SIGNATURE-TIME-TYPE TLV-LENGTH NonNegativeInteger

 The value of the ``SignatureTime`` element is the timestamp of the signature, represented as the number of milliseconds since 1970-01-01T00:00:00Z (Unix epoch).
-This element can be used to indicate that the packet was signed at a particular point in time.
+This element can be used to indicate that the packet was produced and signed at a particular point in time.

 SignatureSeqNum
 ^^^^^^^^^^^^^^^